nickyiliwang0000/h/projects/project-07.md

 ## Design
 The point of your portfolio is to showcase your development skills.
 As such, we require that you code an existing design.
 You are strongly encouraged to purchase a design from somewhere like [Themeforest](http://1.envato.market/hackeryou) (don't bother with WordPress themes - we want to write our own CSS).

+You may not update an existing portfolio, you must start from scratch.

 ## Choosing a design
 Choose a portfolio site design that:
 * you like!